websanco/liferay-learn/docs/dxp/7.x/en/site-building/developer-guide/developing-page-fragments/using-the-fragments-toolkit.md

 * [Yeoman](https://yeoman.io/)
 * [Yarn](https://classic.yarnpkg.com/)

-Node installers such as [Node.js LTS](https://nodejs.org/en/download/) include NPM and Node.js.
+NPM and Yarn are package managers that you'll use to install the the toolkit and modules it depends on.

 Liferay's [setup_tutorial.sh](https://github.com/liferay/liferay-learn/blob/master/docs/_template/js/setup_tutorial.sh) script provides commands for setting up Yeoman, Yarn, and the toolkit.
 The script is available in the example ZIP file and all of our example JavaScript project ZIP files.

+1. Start with installing an NPM and Node.js via a [Node.js LTS](https://nodejs.org/en/download/).

-1. Download and unzip the example ZIP file.
+1. Download and unzip the example JavaScript project ZIP file.

     ```bash
     curl https://learn.liferay.com/dxp/7.x/en/site-building/developer-guide/developing-page-fragments/liferay-x2y6.zip -O